 Her pattern though is still that “what if he lets me down”.

 So Tony asks “lemme ask you a question, have you ever driven on a road where only a line was dividing you and the other cars?
-Is it possible someone could come on your side of the road and kill you?
-How could you then drive a car under those conditions”. “well..
-I trust.. “ “what happens if you don’t trust… “ “I cannot get from here to there, I’m trapped”.
+Is it possible someone could come to your side of the road and kill you?
+How could you then drive a car under those conditions”. “well… I trust.. “ “what happens if you don’t trust… “ “I cannot get from here to there, I’m trapped”.

 Now the association of not trusting is with not living, with being trapped, which means living a poor life.

 In brief: Ask yourself what it has cost you so far, what it will cost you if you don’t change over the next 2-3-4 years, and how it makes you feel.
 Then ask yourself what will you gain by taking this action right now and make a huge list that will make you feel great emotionally (say to yourself: I’ll gain I’ll gain I’ll gain.. )

 Step 3: Interrupt The Limiting Pattern

 If we run the same old patterns, we’re going to get the same old results.

 A powerful pattern interrupting system also creates leverage, and with these two steps alone you can already change anything.